State Security Service (Nigeria): History

 Defence Intelligence Agency (DIA) was responsible for military-related intelligence outside and inside Nigeria.

 The first headquarters of the agency was located at 15, Awolowo road, Ikoyi in Lagos; this site currently houses the Economic and Financial Crimes Commission (EFCC).
 The SSS headquarters was finally moved to Abuja during the regime of General Sani Abacha, the headquarters complex is informally known as the "Yellow House", it is located on the northern edge of the three-arms zone on Aso drive in Maitama, Abuja.

 According to the 1998 Presidential Proclamation, the SSS operates as a department within the Ministry of Defence and its under the control of the National Security Adviser.

-In an exclusive report on September 29, 2020, Peoples Gazette reported lengthy details exposing nepotism and favouritism in the recruitment of personnel of the State Security Service led by Bichi, the report became known as the "SSS recruitment scandal".
-The report cited many sources, including serving personnel of the agency, who gave figures of how the agency neglected the official procedures for recruitment to favour individuals from the local government area of the director-general and the Northern region of Nigeria against the Southern region.
-Leaders across the Southern and Middle Belt regions of Nigeria criticised the process and threatened to sue the State Security Service and the director-general for it.
+On June 26, 2026, The Guardian Nigeria reported on the handling of terrorism-related cases by the Department of State Services (DSS), noting longstanding concerns about delays in the investigation and prosecution of violent crimes and terrorism offences.
+The article stated that, under Oluwatosin Adeola Ajayi, the agency placed greater emphasis on the investigation and prosecution of terrorism following their arrest.
+Since Ajayi assumed office in 2024, the DSS started reporting operations involving the disruption of terrorist cells, kidnapping networks and arms-trafficking activities, with an increased emphasis on intelligence-led operations.

+On May 16, 2026, United States and Nigerian forces conducted an operation that resulted in the death of Abu-Bilal al-Minuki, described as the second-in-command of ISIS.
+United States President Donald Trump described the operation as a "meticulously planned and very complex mission", while General Dagvin Anderson, Commander of the United States Africa Command, stated that Nigerian authorities had contributed to identifying the target and providing useful intelligence in the operation.